-Timber Harvesting on Public Lands
+Timber Harvesting on State, Federal , and Other Public Forest Lands

 The Society of American Foresters (SAF) supports responsible commercial and non-commercial timber harvesting as the primary means for maintaining and restoring resilient and sustainable forests and for providing financial returns from managed public lands.
 Timber harvests should be conducted in the most efficient and economically-viable manner possible while taking into consideration biological diversity and social factors.
 SAF believes that the use of renewable, recyclable, and biodegradable forest products from public lands is necessary to sustain functional ecosystems, meet societal material needs, and achieve public revenue objectives.